Ministries: Ways to Serve at St. Philip's

 Laurel Advocacy and Referral Service (LARS)

 St. Philip’s was one of the founding members of this ministry.
 LARS, an ecumenical ministry serving the Greater Laurel area, assists homeless and low-income individuals or families in crisis with emergency and long-term services.
-Members of St. Philip’s serve on LARS’ Board of Directors; participate in the Winterhaven program at St. Philip’s, help in the office, or assist in other LARS events.
+Members of St. Philip’s serve on LARS’ Board of Directors, help in the office, or assist in other LARS events.
 LARS is located at 311 Laurel Avenue–just off Route 1 in Laurel | Tel: 301-776-0442

 Prayer Shawl Ministry